yuxufabi0/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chgrp	- Changes the group owner to school for the file hello chown	- Changes the owner to vincent and the group owner to staff for all the files and directories in the working directory chown	- Changes the owner and the group owner of _hello to vincent and staff respectively

-telnet towel.blinkenlights.nl	- Play the StarWars IV episode in the terminal
+chgrp	- Changes the group owner to school for the file hello chown	- Changes the owner to vincent and the group owner to staff for all the files and directories in the working directory chown	- Changes the owner and the group owner of _hello to vincent and staff respectively chown	- Changes the owner of the file hello to betty only if it is owned by the user guillaume telnet towel.blinkenlights.nl	- Play the StarWars IV episode in the terminal
 					sudo apt install telnet